electricimp/LIS3MDL/README.md

 The *readAxes* method reads and returns the latest measurement from the magnetic field sensor.
 The reading is in the form of a squirrel table with `x`, `y`, and `z` fields.
 The value from the sensor reading is automatically scaled to gauss.

 The *readAxes* method takes an optional callback for asynchronous operation.
-If a callback is specified, then the data will be passed to the callback as the only parameter.
-If not, the data will be returned immediately.
+If a callback is specified, then the reading table will be passed to the callback as the only parameter.
+If not, the reading table will be returned.

 #####Synchronous Example: